-History of Keno Mega Millions Jackpot
+1. Keno Mega Millions Jackpot

 Mega Millions is the premium version of the existing Keno Classic game and offers players the opportunity to hit $5 million or more every three minutes just for $2.

-To win this jackpot the winner spent only $26 on the ticket, played 13 $2 games.
-The winning sequence of numbers was 6, 7, 9, 10, 25, 26, 41, 43, 75 and 77.
+To win this jackpot the winner spent only $26 on the ticket and played 13 $2 games.
+The winning sequence of numbers was 6, 7, 9, 10, 25, 26, 41, 43, 75, and 77.

-Just to make you aware, New South Wales players win more than $36 million on an average every month playing Keno in different clubs and pubs around the state.
+Just to make you aware, New South Wales players win more than $36 million on average every month playing Keno in different clubs and pubs around the state.
 Every month, Keno pays out nearly $77 million in prize money to New South Wales, Queensland, Victorian, and ACT players.

 2. Keno Classic Jackpot

 In Keno’s classic game 20 numbers are drawn from a possible 80.
 Pick and match your numbers for the chance to win a cash prize.
 Keno Classic gives you the chance to turn $1 into $1 million+ when you play and match all 10 numbers.
 You can win a prize with as little as 1 winning number, depending on how many numbers you play.

 To win a prize on Keno, you must match the minimum required numbers for that Spot type.
 For example, when you play the 10 Spot, you must match at least 4 of your numbers to win a prize.
 To win the top prize of $1 million+, you must match all 10 numbers.
 There are several different Spot types you can play, ranging from the 1 to 10 Spot, as well as the 15, 20, and 40 Spot.